-Healthy Active Living Education Large Group Activity (Coed) -Basketball, Grade 12, Open
+Healthy Active Living Education Large Group Activity (Coed) -Grade 12, Open

-This course focuses on the development of personalized approach to healthy active living through participation in basketball focused activities.
-Student learning will include the application of movement principles to refine skills to enhance personal competence.
-Students will develop and implement personal fitness plans.
+This course focuses on the development of a personalized approach to healthy active living through participation in sport focused activities.
+Student learning will include the application of movement principles so as to refine skills to enhance personal competence in the specific sport.
+Students will develop and implement personal fitness and strength training plans that would benefit playing this sport.
 Students will examine issues related to healthy relationships, reproductive health, mental health and personal safety.
-Students will also be given the opportunity to practice goalsetting, decision making, social and interpersonal skills.
-Expectations will be met through the focus of team sport related activities pertain to basketball.
-Prerequisite: None
+Students will also be given the opportunity to enhance goal setting, decision making, social and interpersonal skills.
+Expectations will be met through the focus of individual and large group related activities.